Moombai/react-introduction/README.md

 ## Chapter 17 - Displaying Order State with JSX

 To display our orders we pass down the fish state and the order state to the Order Component.
 If a fish is available we add it's cost to the total order cost using the reduce function.
 There is a new code construct here that is of interest.
 Instead of creating a component to display orders, we create another method on the Order component and use it to render the JSX we need.
 This further emphasises that React is just JavaScript.

+## Chapter 18 - Persisting Our State with Firebase

+In this section we set up Firebase and the necessary credentials to base.js file.
+This file is exported so it can be used in the application when needed.
+We then use the React method `componentWillMount()` to update the database state just before rendering.
+We use the analogous `componentWillUnmount()` to disconnect from the database when we no longer need access.
+Now Firebase will keep track of our state for us, even after we've reset the page.